davepinch/pinchy.cc/content/topics/people/c/chuck-norris/facts/division-by-zero/chuck-norris-can-divide-by-zero.md

 ---
-title: "Chuck Norris *can* divide by zero." chuck norris of: division by zero division by zero of: Chuck Norris
+title: "Chuck Norris *can* divide by zero."
+also: When Chuck Norris does division, there are no remainders. chuck norris of: division by zero division by zero of: Chuck Norris
 source: